 In addition we also stock QP1 oak timbers, this is new European Oak that is suitable for use as structural timbers.
 We are able to age these timbers so that they are a comparable colour to original reclaimed timbers.
 Reclaimed timbers are sold for decorative purposes, if they are required to be used structurally they will have to be seen and approved by your structural engineer.

-All our reclaimed timber on display has had any rotten wood removed and is then treated with a generic wood preservative and treatment that inhibits mould, fungal and insect activity.
+All our reclaimed timber on display has had any rotten wood removed and then is treated with a generic wood preservative and treatment that inhibits mould, fungal and insect activity.
 This is allowed to soak in and then the beam is sanded.
-Some beams are waxed and polished to a deep sheen, others are left as they are in paler more subtle hues.
+Some beams are waxed and polished to a deep sheen others are left as they are in paler more subtle hues.
 When we find matching beams we insist they are kept together as once parted they will never be reunited.

 We are the same when we reclaim wooden floors.
 We try to keep complete floors together as a batch that can then be used again as a complete floor.
 We also keep in stock as much reclaimed Oak and Elm floor as possible to provide a complete service for large projects.
 Each room we sell is laid out according to the floor plan to ensure that the complete floor supplied looks fantastic.
 Oak and Elm floorboards are processed in exactly the same way as our beams so they need no further work prior to laying.
 Pine floor boards are sold de-nailed this is because many pine floorboards are sold to carry out repairs or will either be painted or carpeted or sanded and finished on-site, however if you want us to process them further for you just ask.
 We also stock solid new European Oak floorboards which we can process so that they are similar colours to aged floorboards, these are fantastic quality and provide a cost effective alternative to reclaimed boards safe in the knowledge that your money has been invested not spent as these boards will be reclaimed by future generations.